wolfiabot/Wolfia/dashboard/README.md

 ### Generally used status codes

-200 is sent for any success, to keep things uncomplicated no other success codes are used.
+200 is sent for successes that have a response body.

+204 is sent for successes that do not have a response body.

 401 means the user is not logged in or the Discord token timed out.
 Either way, they should log in (again).